samsonweiner/CNAsim/README.md

 ### Simulate a cell lineage tree and subclonal structure

 * Commands for generating the cell lineage tree and subclonal populations.
 The user can specify any combination of tumor, normal, and pseudonormal cells using the -n, -n1, and -n2 parameters.
 The number of tumor cells will equal the value given by -n if both normal and pseudonormal fractions are set to 0.
 Otherwise, the number of tumor cells will be the remaining fraction.
 For example, if -n is set to 100, -n1 is set to 0.1, and -n2 is set to 0.05, there will be 85 tumor cells, 10 normal cells, and 5 pseudonormal cells.
-Ancestral nodes are selected to represent diverging subclonal populations, the number of which is given by -c.
+To generate the main tumor lineage, CNAsim simulates an exponentially growing population under neutral coalescence with growth rate given by the -g parameter.
+Selective sweeps can be introduced at random points during the tumor lifespan using the -s parameter.
+Once the cell-lineage tree is generated, ancestral nodes can be selected to represent diverging subclonal populations, the number of which is given by -c.
 The probability of selecting ancestral nodes are can either be proportional to the size of the induced subtree, or the node's branch length.
-If the former, users can further control clone sizes by defining a normal distribution (parameters -c2 and -c3).
+If the former, users can further control clone sizes by defining a normal distribution (parameters -c2 and -c3) over the number of cells belonging to the clone.
 Otherwise, nodes are selected uniformly with respect to tree depth.

    `-t, --tree-type` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Method to generate topology of main tumor lineage.
 Option 0 uses *ms* to generate a tree under neutral coalescence.
 Option 1 generates a random tree topology.
 Option 2 takes an existing tree from the user in newick format (see the following parameter).
 Default: 0

    `-g, --growth-rate` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The exponential growth rate parameter used to generate the tree under neutral coalescence.
-Default: 15.1403
+Default: 0.003785

+   `-s, --num-sweep` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Number of selective sweeps to introduce throughout the tumor lineage.
+Default: 0

+   `-s1, --selective-strength` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Relative selective strength of the sweeps.
+Recommended values are 0.01 for weak sweeps, and 0.25 for strong sweeps.
+For more information, see the msprime documentation.
+Default: 0.01

    `-n, --num-cells` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Number of observed cells in the experiment.
 Includes all types of cells (tumor, normal, and pseudonormal).
 Default: 250